About Aubrey Holden:

 “The curious paradox is that when I accept myself just as I am, then I can change.”– Carl Rogers

 Aubrey (they/them) wholeheartedly believes that connection in a safe place is the first step to healing.
-As your therapist, Aubrey will be there to accept you as you are in a welcoming, nonjudgmental manner.
-Together, you and Aubrey will create an open space for you to be your true, authentic self.
-Aubrey believes that everyone is capable of positive growth and change.
+As your therapist, they will be there to accept you as you are in a welcoming, nonjudgmental manner.
+Together, you will create an open space for you to be your true, authentic self.
+They believe that everyone is capable of positive growth and change.
 No matter where you are in life or on your path to healing, Aubrey will be your ally and advocate.

 Aubrey received a Master of Arts in Clinical Mental Health Counseling from Belmont University in August of 2022.
-Prior to his career as a therapist, Aubrey earned a Bachelor of Music with an emphasis in music business from Belmont University in 2017.
+They are currently in the process of earning their PhD at Belmont University.
+Prior to their career as a therapist, they earned a Bachelor of Music with an emphasis in music business from Belmont University in 2017.
 Aubrey spent some time working in the music industry before exiting and transitioning to the field of psychotherapy.

-Aubrey has a passion for working with teens and adults who are struggling with life transitions, anxiety, depression, and trauma.
-Aubrey also has a passion for working with LGBTQIA+ individuals and members of the music industry.
-Aubrey operates from an integrative person-centered approach that utilizes a mix of evidence-based practices such as eye movement desensitization and reprocessing (EMDR) therapy and cognitive behavioral therapy, while providing a quality therapeutic relationship via Carl Rogers’ core therapeutic conditions.
+Aubrey has a passion for working with teens and adults who are struggling with trauma, life transitions, anxiety, and depression.
+They also have a passion for working with LGBTQIA+ individuals and members of the music industry.
+They operate from an integrative person-centered approach that utilizes the following effective trauma processing modalities: eye movement desensitization and reprocessing (EMDR) therapy and brainspotting.
+Aubrey utilizes these modalities while providing a quality therapeutic relationship via Carl Rogers’ core therapeutic conditions.
 Aubrey is a firm believer in Rogers’ theory, which states that if accurate empathic understanding, unconditional positive regard, and congruence are present in the therapeutic relationship, positive growth and change will inevitably occur.
 In regard to EMDR, Aubrey is trained in S.A.F.E.
 EMDR via the Personal Transformation Institute.
+In regard to brainspotting, Aubrey is currently Phase 1 and 2 trained.

-In spare time, Aubrey enjoys working out, playing music, singing, watching shows like The Blacklist, and cooking with his air fryer.
+In their spare time, they enjoy working out, listening to music, singing, watching shows like The Blacklist, and cooking with their air fryer.

-Ages 16 and up, LGBTQIA+ individuals, individuals dealing with anxiety, depression, grief, trauma, relationship issues
+Ages 14 and up, LGBTQIA+ individuals, individuals dealing with trauma, anxiety, depression, grief, relationship issue.